 Students are invited to volunteer alongside teaching staff for 1.5-2 hours a week at a time that fits with their academic schedule.
 Classroom activities include one to one reading, writing tasks, class discussions, creative play, art and music projects, sports classes, school plays/performances, field trips and much more!

 This is a fantastic opportunity to experience the British education system and gain a unique perspective on the cultural differences between the US and the UK.
 This programme is very popular with students and has a limited number of places available each semester.

 Students are required to complete an application form for the project and will need to acquire a police background check from their permanent country of residence prior to their departure for London.
 Applicants are required to attend training with ETC at the start of the semester before volunteering can commence.

-If you are interested in volunteering with the SHINE Project whilst studying in London in spring 2020, please get in touch using the contact form at the bottom of this page to request an application form and further details.
+If you are interested in volunteering with the SHINE Project whilst studying in London in Fall 2021 or Spring 2022, please get in touch using the contact form at the bottom of this page to request an application form and further details.

-David Hopper began his career as a full time volunteer, delivering personal and social development programmes for young people from across the Midlands before attending university.
+David Hopper began his career as a full-time volunteer, delivering personal and social development programmes with young people from across the Midlands before attending university.
 He is a nationally qualified youth, community and play worker and also has an MSc in the Psychodynamics of Human Development.

 David has managed numerous mentoring, tutoring, leadership and citizenship programmes around the UK.
 An experienced trainer and educator, he currently specialises in service-learning and student-internship organisation for US universities in London, and also teaches several higher education courses in reflective practice and citizenship.